Leave your old habits behind when you move house

-Now that we’re over three months into the year, you could be forgiven if some of those meant-in-earnest new year resolutions were starting to slip.
+A fresh start is obviously on the cards when you are moving home.
+However, there is evidence to suggest that moving house can really be the catalyst of change in your life, right down to some of your most stubborn habits.
+We all know the resignation not keeping up our new year’s resolutions or meeting our own targets.
+Settling back on the sofa for another episode of Netflix rather than stepping up in your own schedule.
 Did you tell yourself you’d only have four glasses of wine a week?
 Or perhaps you swore blind you’d finish writing that novel, converting that loft space or reducing your energy consumption.
 Help is at hand.
 Research published earlier this year indicates that ingrained habits are easier to break during the first three months after moving house.
 The clean-slate effect of moving gives you a unique window of opportunity for change.
-Researcher at the University of Bath found that habits are reinforced when the things around us stay the same.
+Researchers at the University of Bath found that habits are reinforced when the things around us stay the same.
 Conversely, when they change, our habit-breaking efforts get emboldened and are more likely to succeed.
 It’s called the ‘discontinuity effect’.

 800 people were involved in the research, half of whom had recently moved home.
-Some of them were taken on an intervention programme, encouraging new, healthier behaviours.
+Some of them were taken on an intervention programme, encouraging new, healthier behaviors.
 It became apparent that the intervention was working by far the most successfully on participants who’d just moved house.
-Published in the Journal of Environmental Psychology earlier this year, the research suggests that making changes around you gives you a better chance of making changes within.
-So the next time we help you move house, you’ll have a rare opportunity to assess yourself, your quirks, your habits, and root out any that are unhealthy or environmentally destructive.

-You can capitalise on these discoveries even if you aren’t moving house; other life transitions, including changing jobs, provide the same opportunities.
-Research author, Professor Bas Verplanken, was quoted in Bath University News, saying, “Life transitions present a real opportunity to influence the choices people make.
+Research author, Professor Bas Verplanken, was quoted in Bath University News, as saying, “Life transitions present a real opportunity to influence the choices people make.
 Often, around the time of a major change, life can be up in the air and as such we know that people are generally more open to new ideas and information.
 However, we now know the window for this is limited – probably to a maximum of three months.
-After that point, habits b